 How do I find out more about this parish?

 You are warmly encouraged to visit and worship with us, and stay for coffee and conversation after Mass.
 Members of the clergy staff and Newcomers' Ministry are available to greet you and answer your questions.
-You may also contact Father Paul Burrows, our Rector, by email or by calling the parish office.
+You may also contact Father Paul Allick, our Rector, by email or by calling the parish office.